TristanChao/c0724-code-solutions/node-intro/node-intro-quiz-notes.md

   - environment variables are variables that hold configuration information for the environment its running in
   - the node runtime creates a `process` object containing an `env` property which contains the environment variables
 - What is a REPL?
+  - REPL stands for read-eval-print loop
+  - a REPL is a programming environment that takes single user inputs, executes them, then returns the result to the user

 ## Notes